AlexBaranowski/bash-bushido-book/chapters/13-scripting-misc.md

 type=USER_CMD msg=audit(1537357799.016:603): ...
 ```

-## Substitute the string in a file.
+## Substitute the string in a file
 The most popular usage of sed is replacing (substituting) a string in a file.
 To
 demonstrate this capability, I used the following text: